7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Lisbon: 3 nights and 2.5 days

-While it may seem rushed, 3 nights in Lisbon is plenty.
-Portugal, as a whole, is not like the UK, Italy, or other popular tourist countries across Europe where you fill your days cramming as many tourist sites as possible.
+Portugal, as a whole, is not like the UK, Italy, or other popular tourist countries across Europe where your days are crammed with as many tourist sites as possible.

 Portugal doesn't have world-famous museums, a never-ending list of palaces, or jaw-dropping cathedrals.
 It's more about wandering the streets and neighborhoods, checking out beautiful viewpoints, and enjoying the culture and food.

-This 7 day Portugal itinerary gives time to linger in Porto and therefore Lisbon will be busy.
-When comparing Porto vs. Lisbon, I always go for Porto.
+When discussing Porto vs. Lisbon, I always go for Porto.
 I believe it's a better city to wander and slow down.
 I don't feel the same about Lisbon.

 See the main sites and neighborhoods, check off the top day trips, and move on.